Sitkus/multiple-select-list_vue/README.md

 # Simple To-Do SAP

-This project was built upon given task to build reactive multiple select list without using <select> HTML tag.
+This project was built upon given task to build reactive multiple select list without using proper HTML tag.

+## Project goals

+Main goals were to add functionality to add / remove items, singular and plural as well as move them between the lists.

+Project required to use Vuex and for css I chose SCSS.

 ## Project setup